-- C. This is a General Education Elective course that satisfies Technological Competency - D. To see course transferability: a) for New Jersey schools, go to the NJ Transfer website, www.njtransfer.org; b) for all other colleges and universities, go to individual websites
+- B. This is a General Education Elective course that satisfies Technological Competency - C. This course is a Programming Elective on the Computer and Programming Electives List - D. This course meets a degree requirement for Computer Programming (A.A.S.), Computer Programming Certificate, - E. This course is a program option for: Game Development (A.A.S), Game Art (A.S.), Mathematics (A.S.), Interface Design & Web Development,(A.S.), Interface Design & Web Development Certificate - F. To see course transferability: a) for New Jersey schools, go to the NJ Transfer website, www.njtransfer.org; b) for all other colleges and universities, go to the individual websites.